Kevin-Craft/Customer_Segmentation/README.md

 --
 Project:
 Inspiration and direction for this project is from AbsentData.com.
-The full workshop is located: https://www.youtube.com/watch?v=iwUli5gIcU0
+The full workshop describing the Python code is located: https://www.youtube.com/watch?v=iwUli5gIcU0
-The solution included provided included all python code.

 The Powerpoint presentation is something I've created as an example of how I would present findings.
 The project took around 6 hours to complete including the preparation of the report.